EmceeEscher/Robot-thermo-group/enph253/project_report/SOFTWARE.md

    };
    ```

-and then passed pointers to the appropriate minor modes to the major
+and then passed the appropriate minor mode pointers to the major
 modes that needed to control them.

 Alas, regardless of this hindsight speculation,